Open-Markets-Initiative/latency-lab/README.md

 # Omi Latency Lab
 Composable tools for automated network application latency measurement and reporting.

 External application throughput can be measured scientifically by matching outbound response events to inbound trigger events.
-Automated analysis can quickly find outliers and can be used to systematically tune the components of a trading platform.
-Provided a standard packet capture, this latency lab provides components to quickly create custom tools for accurate benchmarking and verification.
+Provided a standard packet capture, this latency lab provides components to quickly create custom tools for accurate benchmarking, verification and system analysis.

 # Examples
 #### Latency Report: